-#1: My repair business is in Durham, NC, USA.
-I am not taking any shipped turntables for repair (this may change in the future).
-If you live too far away to drive to Durham, I suggest going to the Turntables forum at AudioKarma (you’ll have to create an account) and asking if there’s someone near you that can help.
+#1: My repair business is in Chapel Hill NC, USA.
+At present, I am not taking any shipped turntables for repair.
+If you live too far away to drive here, I suggest going to the Turntables forum at AudioKarma (you’ll have to create an account) and asking if there’s someone near you that can help.
 You can still contact me for advice/consult and I’ll do my best to help.

 #2: My repair business is by appointment only.
 My repair shop is in my home so this is very important.
 Please contact me at firstname.lastname@example.org to set up an appointment for service.
 I will do my best to respond quickly.